Ok, Tarrytown Chiropractic can't give you a piece of chocolate via the computer, but we are able to share some of its advantages with you.

 Chocolate and its main ingredient, cocoa, have beneficial effects for your heart, mind and body.

-- Cocoa has about 4 times higher antioxidant capacity than green tea and twice that of red wine.
+- Cocoa has about 4 times greater antioxidant capacity than green tea and twice that of red wine.
 (2) The anti-oxidant flavanols encountered in cocoa beans lowers cell damage in heart disease and help reduce blood pressure.
 (4,6)

 - Moderate (not overly indulgent!) consumption of dark chocolate offers blood pressure lowering effects and anti-inflammatory activity.
 (3,6)